dennisnordberg/julia-school/content/julia/json.md

 `String`

+All well and good.
 Now let's turn this `String` into structured, usable data.

 ## Converting our string variable into structured data